 #4 – Improper location

 Choose a location that is VISIBLE and CONVENIENT for your target members, not just cheap space.
+Just like in traditional real estate, location is a vital element to your long-term success.
+Badly chosen commercial locations are why many new gyms fail quickly.

 #5 – Frantic growth